 Morocco is a visual feast of a lifetime, and one of the most intoxicating countries in the world.
 You will experience the shifting sands of the Sahara Desert, magical nights under the stars, the workings of a tannery and dye pit in Fez, impressive imperial cities with lively medieval-like markets, and labyrinthine medinas.
 Home to magical imagery around every turn, you are destined to have lasting impressions of Morocco’s rich history, striking landscapes in the desert, colorful cities and fascinating people.
 Join us in Morocco on this amazing Photo Quest led by Alison Wright.

 Photograph the many shades of blue in the artsy city Chefchaouen.

 Photograph the famous Djemaa el-Fna Square in Marakesh, perhaps the greatest open-air spectacle in the world, with is food vendors, acrobats, snake charmers and musicians.

 Photograph tanners dying animal skins in hundreds of vats from a rooftop in Fez.

 Hike and photograph the peaceful trails of the High Atlas Mountains for beautiful views of the nearby traditional Berber villages.

-Take portraits of the snake charmers of Marrakech and traditional Berber families.
+Take portraits of traditional Berber families.